-There is simply no way to tour Europe and not be awestruck by its natural beauty, fascinating history and dazzling artistic and culinary diversity.
+There is simply no way to tour Europe and not be awestruck by its natural beauty, fascinating history, rich culture and dazzling artistic and culinary diversity.
+From sun-smooched islands to secret corners, there's always somewhere new to discover.

-Europe’s wealth of attractions is its biggest single draw: Florence’s Renaissance art, Venice’s graceful canals, Paris’ Napoleonic splendor, and the multilayered historical and cultural canvas of London.
-There’s also a huge diversity of natural scenery: rugged Scottish Highlands with glens and lochs, the flower fields and hilltop villages of Provence, and the Adriatic coastline speckled with thousands of islands.
+Europe’s wealth of attractions is its biggest single draw.
+Who hasn't dreamed of seeing Florence’s Renaissance art, Venice’s graceful canals, Paris’ Napoleonic splendor, and the multilayered historical and cultural canvas of London?
+There’s also a huge diversity of natural scenery: rugged Scottish Highlands dotted with glens and lochs; the flower fields and hilltop villages of Provence; the coastlines of the Adriatic and Aegean, speckled with thousands of islands.
 And those are just the highlights.

 A gothic Victorian bridge structure contrasting with modern glass-fronted buildings

-Take in iconic views of London, including Tower Bridge © Alexander Spatari / Getty Images
+Take in iconic views of London, including Tower Bridge, the most famous Thames crossing.
+Alexander Spatari/Getty Images

 1. London, UK